CRESYM/colib0.github.io/pages/models/generations/wind/iec_wt_type3/index.md

 behaviour during fault and also the starting point for power recovery after post-fault.
 For example, setting it to zero results in zero power injection during fault.
-Higher values increase power injection, until the current limitation system begins to limit.
+Higher values increase power injection, until the current limitation system begins to act.
 See [6] for further details.

 When $$F_\mathrm{reset}$$ returns to false, the proportional controller